 There is also widespread understanding that this may be a difficult challenge given the institutional interests that have accrued around the TWGs over time.
 One suggestion is to consolidate certain TWGs.
 For example, the HIV/AIDS TWG could be rolled into the Health TWG as a special sub-group, while the Mine Action TWG could also be rolled into the TWG Land as a sub-group.
 The TWG on Private Sector Development could be rolled into the CDF as outlined in the Partnership Strategy.
 Another suggestion would be to assess the tenure of current TWGs according to well-defined criteria concerning the five key functional areas discussed above.
 In any event, realistic and appropriate targets should be set to reduce the number of TWGs to 15 by the time of the mid-term review.
 The mid-term review should be tasked to consider the feasibility of further reducing the number of TWGs.

-Strengthening Accountability The CDC should play a more active role in ensuring that TWGs are held accountable to a higher authority for performance and progress toward JMIsThe higher authority in this regard is the GDCC meeting annually.
+Strengthening Accountability The CDC should play a more active role in ensuring that TWGs are held accountable to a higher authority for performance and progress toward JMIs. .
+The higher authority in this regard is the GDCC meeting annually.
 The CDC, in consultation with the TWG/PH, should lead the development of the agenda that reviews TWG performance and progress.

 Strengthening TWG Core Functions

 Monitoring CDC should continue to focus attention on strengthening a Results Based Framework that emphasizes monitoring progress toward achieving objectives and targets.
-This suggests that information systems in certain sectors need to be strengthened.
+This suggests that information systems in certain sectors need to be strengthened and how they are linked to the monitoring and evaluation system of the NSDP.
 DPs should consider how they can support this most effectively.

-Aid Coordination and Mobilization More work is required to link government and DP investments to established performance objectives in each sector.
+Aid Coordination and Mobilization More work is required to link government and DP investments to established performance objectives in each sector particularly in the preparation of the annual budget strategic plan and budget.
 This will require increased transparency on the part of both RGC and DP about budget preparation and execution.

 Information Sharing Ongoing effort is required to ensure that information about the work of each TWG is available to all other TWGs in both Khmer and English.
-RGC and DPs should provide more detailed and accurate information about development expenditures
+RGC and DPs should provide more detailed and accurate information about development expenditures. .

 Policy Dialogue The TWGs may not be the most appropriate venue for policy dialogue, especially with respect to highly sensitive and/or complex issues and technical matters.
 Nevertheless, discussion of certain policy issues may be feasible provided there is clear understanding of appropriate boundaries.
 This can be achieved by reviewing ToRs and ongoing discussion between Chairs and DP Lead Facilitators.